Sex Education

 At the time, I did not know what sex was.
 Mum and I had been to a Mother and Daughter evening one night at school where they showed diagrams of pregnant horses—or rather a cross section view of a little horse inside a big horse.
 The event and the images were all quite disconnected and certainly made no sense to me.
 They also offered no discussion or giving of the real facts about sex.

 In her memoir, My Pussy Talks, Mukee Okan tells a candid, moving story of her conservative upbringing in Sydney, Australia and how, as an adult, she became a paid escort, a certified sexual surrogate partner, and a spiritual sexuality teacher.
 Her frank, often comical stories about her first adolescent sexual experiences show how little she and other young people had been taught about sex.
 Before passing from cancer in 2017, Mukee’s mission as a sexuality educator was to free others from the discomfort, conflict, and dis-ease with sexual energy—the energy of creation.
-Purchase My Pussy Talks: A Memoir and watch a free, online introduction to her award-winning documentary, The Pussy Talks.

 Written by Mukee Okan